NimeshVasani/My_Cooking_Gallary/README.md

  adapter.differ.submitList(YOUR_LIST)
  ```

 # Thank You for Your Interest!!
-Enjoy..
+Enjoy.

 Dm for inquires/Collaboration [Nimesh Vasani](https://www.linkedin.com/in/nimesh-vasani-99b642154)